pegasystems/react-sdk/README.md

 ***IMPORTANT:***  Please follow the guidelines documented here if you are upgrading from a previous version of React SDK: [Upgrading the SDK](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/upgrading-sdk.html)

-If you want to continue using the previous release you can checkout the [release/8.8.10](https://github.com/pegasystems/react-sdk/tree/release/8.8.10)
+If you want to continue using the previous release you can checkout [release/8.8.10](https://github.com/pegasystems/react-sdk/tree/release/8.8.10)

 ---